 A man paces back and forth near one entrance.
 He waits for an employee to access the door when no one is looking and then he slips inside before the door shuts.
-He rushes down a long hallway and into a crowded office where he pulls a gun from his pocket and begins threatening everyone around him.
+He rushes down a long hallway and into a crowded office where he begins threatening everyone around him.
 Panic fills the room.

 So how did the intruder avoid detection?
 Unfortunately, the security person may have simply been focused on different cameras at the time, or possibly distracted by a phone call.

 Those kinds of circumstances are typical and highlight a big challenge security teams face when they’re in charge of watching over many areas at once.
 A wall of camera streams is a good start but if you’re depending on the human eye to catch every threat, your organization is at risk for a security breach.